njoguamos/laravel-jenga/README.md

 - There is a problem with jenga api endpoint

 ### 2.5 Generate `Bearer Token` Frequently
 The generated `access_token` expires after a particular period usually after `one hour`.
 To generate a new `access_token` automatically, schedule the `jenga:auth` command in the console kernel.
-The schedule time should be less than one hour.
+The schedule time should be less than 15 minutes.

 ```php
 // app/Console/Kernel.php